unikraft/docs/content/en/community/hackathons/sessions/behind-scenes/content/Work-Items_02.-Tutorial:-Make-It-Speak.md

 $ make
 ```

-And run in under QEMU/KVM.
+Now run under QEMU / KVM.
 The output differs.
 We can see that, in the case of x86, the platform library initializes less components, or it is less verbose than the ARM one.
 But the timer and bus initialization is more verbose.
 We see what timer is used, the i8254 one.
 Also, we see that the PCI bus is used.

-If you are wondering what the Constructors are, they will be covered in [Session 06: Testing Unikraft](/docs/sessions/06-testing-unikraft/)
+If you are wondering what the Constructors are, they will be covered in [Session 06: Testing Unikraft](community/hackathons/sessions/testing-unikraft)